rordenlab/dcm2niix/GE/README.md

 ## Total Readout Time

 One often wants to determine [echo spacing, bandwidth](https://support.brainvoyager.com/brainvoyager/functional-analysis-preparation/29-pre-processing/78-epi-distortion-correction-echo-spacing-and-bandwidth) and total read-out time for EPI data so they can be undistorted.
-Total readout time is influence by parallel acceleration factor, bandwidth, number of EPI lines, and partial Fourier.
+Total readout time is influenced by parallel acceleration factor, bandwidth, number of EPI lines, and partial Fourier.
 Not all of these parameters are available from the GE DICOM images, so a user needs to check the scanner console.

 ## GE Protocol Data Block